Will Smith Player Props: Dodgers vs. Pirates

-Will Smith -- .167 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Pittsburgh Pirates, with Osvaldo Bido on the mound, on July 5 at 10:10 PM ET.
+On Thursday, Will Smith (batting .167 in his past 10 games) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 10:10 PM ET.

-In his previous game, he went 1-for-3 with an RBI against the Pirates.
+In his previous game he had a hitless performance (0-for-3) against the Pirates.

 Will Smith Game Info & Props vs. the Pirates